-If you want to create a high-quality desktop application then you probably need Boost.
-It is a well-maintained, cross-platform collection of stable libraries that work smoothly with the C++ Standard library.
+If you want to create a high-quality desktop application, you probably need Boost.
+It is a well-maintained, cross-platform collection of stable libraries that work smoothly with the CPP Standard library.
 It contains many packages with pre-written code that cover a broad spectrum of applications and functionalities.

-QT is one of the best choices for developers wanting to build graphical programs that could run on Windows, Linux, and macOS.
-Built-in C++, it is, actually, an open-source widget toolkit.
+QT is one of the best choices for developers wanting to build graphical programs that can run on Windows, Linux, and macOS.
+Developed in C++, it is actually an open-source widget toolkit.
 Apart from desktop platforms, QT applications can also run on Android or embedded systems with little to no changes.

 Math- and stats-loving developers who enjoy implementing these concepts in real life using programming can leverage GSL or GNU Scientific Library for the same purpose.
-GSL is a free-to-use numerical library, which provides excellent support for programming in C++, as well as in C.
+GSL is a free-to-use numerical library that provides excellent support for programming in C++ as well as C.

-ATL a.k.a.
-Active Template Library is an open-source C++ template-based library that is designed to simplify the programming of Component Object Model (COM) objects.
-It provides support for various COM features, like tock implementations, dual interfaces, standard COM enumerator interfaces, connection points, tear-off interfaces, and ActiveX controls.
+ATL, a.k.a.
+Active Template Library, is an open-source C++ template-based library that is designed to simplify the programming of Component Object Model (COM) objects.
+It provides support for various COM features, like stock implementations, dual interfaces, standard COM enumerator interfaces, connection points, tear-off interfaces, and ActiveX controls.

 This C++ library is developed by Microsoft, and it is specially designed for COM objects.
-Before ATL, Microsoft developers used Microsoft Foundation Classes (MFC) for that but it would include large binary files with DLLs support.
+It heavily relies on the curiously recurring template pattern .
+Before ATL, Microsoft developers used Microsoft Foundation Classes (MFC) for that, but it would include large binary files with DLL support.

-Eigen is a very powerful and free-to-use C++ template library for accomplishing math and scientific projects.
+Eigen is a very powerful and free-to-use C++ template library for accomplishing maths and scientific projects.
 It includes routines like linear algebra, matrices, vectors, numerical solvers, and related algorithms.

 Dlib is for those who want to extend their C++ skills with machine learning algorithms and complex software.
 It is a modern and freely-available C++ library that can be used for real-world ML and complex algorithms.
 The Dlib library covers a wide range of applications which includes domains like robotics, embedded devices, mobile phones, and large high-performance computing environments.

-This C++ library comes with extensive, well-explained documentation that helps you get acquainted with its built-in features.
+In addition to machine learning algorithms, it also includes numerical algorithms, graphical model inference algorithms, image processing, data compression and integrity algorithms, and testing.
+This library comes with extensive, well-explained documentation that helps you get acquainted with its built-in features.
 As an added benefit, the documentation also features sample programs.

 9. POCO C++

-POCO ( PO rtable CO mponent) C++ helps developers to build network-based web apps for desktop, mobile, and embedded systems.
-It is an ideal library for developers who want to create a web application using C++.
+POCO (POrtable COmponent) C++ helps developers to build network-based web apps for desktop, mobile, and embedded systems.
+It is an ideal library for developers who want to create challenging and mission-critical web applications using CPP.

 With the help of POCO C++, you can build automation systems, industrial automation, IoT platforms, air traffic management systems, enterprise IT application and infrastructure management software, security and network analytics, automotive infotainment, and telematics applications.
-POCO C++ is a modern library that is useful for creating HTTP RESTful APIs for the cloud backend and server that talk to SQL databases, MongoDB or Redis.
+It is a modern library useful for creating HTTP RESTful APIs for the cloud backend and server that talk to SQL databases, MongoDB , or Redis.

-The JUCE framework gives its users direct support for user-interface elements, graphics, and audio in addition to XML and JSON parsing, networking, cryptography, and multi-threading.
-An integrated interpreter that mimics ECMAScript's syntax and various other commonly-used features are also available.
+The JUCE framework gives its users direct support for user-interface elements, graphics, and audio, in addition to parsing XML and JSON , networking, cryptography, and multithreading.
+An integrated interpreter that mimics ECMAScript's syntax and various other commonly-used features is also available.

 To explore more in C++ and expand your knowledge base, purchase this course here.